pulsar-edit/documentation/docs/core-packages-and-features/github-package.md

 ## Commit

-Once you've staged your changes, enter a commit **message**.
+Once you’ve staged your changes, enter a commit **message**.
 Feel free to describe the commit in more detail after leaving an empty line.
 Finalize by clicking the **Commit** button.
 If you need more space, click the expand icon at the bottom right.
 It will open a commit editor in the center.

 ![Commit changes](/img/atom/github-commit.png "Commit changes")